houbb/houbb.github.io/_posts/2016-07-15-DesignPattern.md

 In general, a pattern has four essential elements:

-- pattern name

-The pattern name is a handle we can use to describe a design problem, its solutions, and consequences in a word or two.
+The **pattern name** is a handle we can use to describe a design problem, its solutions, and consequences in a word or two.

-- problem

-The problem describes when to apply the pattern.
+The **problem** describes when to apply the pattern.

-- solution

-The solution describes the elements that make up the design, their relationships, responsibilities, and collaborations.
+The **solution** describes the elements that make up the design, their relationships, responsibilities, and collaborations.

-- consequences

-The consequences are the results and trade-offs of applying the pattern.
+The **consequences** are the results and trade-offs of applying the pattern.

 # Singleton